phpactor/phpactor/README.md

 }
 ```

-#### Add missing assignments
+#### Add missing properties

-Name: `add_missing_assignments`
+Name: `add_missing_properties`

-This transformer will add any missing assignments from the current class as
+This transformer will add any missing properties based on assignments found in
-private properties.
+the class.
+Private visibility will be used.

 In: